 This movie is about a race between pirate ships, it has a great layout, good characters, and a storyline.
 Even the fights are some of the most enjoyable thus far including from the series(as of Ep.145).
 This shows again how useless Nami actually is and Robin is again tons more useful in this one movie compared to 145 episodes/4 movies and a couple of shorts then Nami is she only has 1 good fight in all that(against Miss Doublefinger) and Robin has done so much more in a small percentage in comparison

-Pros: Great animation, new visual effects, a greater arrangement of characters.
+Pros: Great animation, new visual effects, and a greater arrangement of characters.

 Cons: Music must be improved, it just doesn't get my attention.

 The multiple fights of crews not involving the Strawhats, the alterations of the Eternal posts to a Marine Base.
 A darker undertone filled with backstabbing and deception is very prevalent in this movie.
-The lieutenant fight with the ancillary main character was very good.
-Plot twist i knew the little boy was his sister after the storyline was injected in.
+The lieutenant's fight with the ancillary main character was very good.
+Plot twist I knew the little boy was his sister after the storyline was injected in.
 The boss fight was a bit samey but good nonetheless.
 It definitely is a great movie, it could be a multi-view go-to.